omnetpp/omnetpp/samples/osg-satellites/README.txt

 The model demonstrates visualizing satellites orbiting the Earth.
 The model uses the osgEarth library, thus, the Earth 3D model is loaded from an .earth file.
-Satellites and their ground stations (large antenna dishes) are loaded from osgb files.
+Satellites and their ground stations (large antenna dishes) are loaded from .osgb files.
 Satellite orbits are parameterized via module parameters in omnetpp.ini.
 Several scenarios are configured, including random, geostationary and polar orbits.